watson-intu/self-docs/faqs/misc/misc.md

   * In the config.json, you only need to add your organization and group ids and bearer tokens.
 Please see Workshop 7 for more details on how to run the Intu Avatar.

 * When you create an organization in the gateway, are you creating a parent?
 Is each device registered under the same organisation a child to that parent/organization?
   * When you create an organization, a parent will be created automatically.
-Each device is registered to the organization is a child of the parent.
+Each device registered to the organization is a child of the parent.

 * What are different groups in the gateway?
 How are these used?
 (Are these "children"?)
   * An organization should have multiple groups if you want each device in the different groups to use different service credentials, perhaps they will use a different Conversation Workspace.
 An example might be a Hotel Organization and each group has a different function within the hotel, perhaps one group is for the Front Lobby Concierge and another group is for In-Room queries.